iotaledger/integration-services/README.md

 ### Setup MongoDB

 Start the docker container using: `docker-compose up -d` in the api folder

+> Info: There are predefined connection credentials in the docker-compose.yml

 Verify it is running: `docker ps`